-Data as Relation: Governance in the Age of Big Data consists of six subprojects.
+Data as Relation: Governance in the Age of Big Data consists of seven subprojects.
 Each subproject explores how everyday lives of citizens are negotiated in the digitalisation of society.
 At the same time, the project investigates the question of how the digital society is simultaneously shaped by institutional and social practices.

 Project members: Associate Professor Marisa Cohn, Associate Professor Christopher Gad, PhD Fellow Michael Hockenhull

 Research question: How are relations between the public and private sector being reconfigured for the data economy?